Henkjan1110/intro-programming-website/data/week2/2-conditional-statements.md

 System.out.println(1 % 2); // prints 1
 ```

-If we want to know whether the number given by the user is divisible by four hundred, we check if the remainder is zero after taking the modulo of the number and four hundred.
+For instance, if we would want to know whether a number given by the user is divisible by four hundred, we could check if the remainder is zero after taking the modulo of the number and four hundred.
 Since the modulo is an operation just like other calculations, it can be a part of an expression in a conditional statement.

 ```java
 Scanner reader = new Scanner(System.in);